Q: How can I keep my shit together in grad school? I’m sad + stressed, like all the time.

 You’re already amazing at managing tasks, checking off to-do lists, and doing more things a day than you probably *should*, so use those strengths to help you fit more good stuff into your life.

-- Daily phone calls or texts with your bff, SO, or mom
+- Daily phone calls or texts with someone you love

 - Friday night Chopped-style cooking competitions with your roommate